Satyam19946/Satyam19946/README.md

 ### Tech Lead @ Tau Beta Pi (Engineer Honors Society)

 Currently looking for SWE NEW GRAD Full-Time Positions.

-- 🔭 I currently spend most of my time Leetcoding or studying for my Recommender Systems and Deep Reinforcement Learning classes.
+- 🔭 I currently spend most of my time Leetcoding, working out, cooking, programming or watching anime/tv/movies.
-- 🌱 I’m currently learning how recommendations change.
+- 🌱 I’m currently learning Cryptography, Recommender Systems, and Deep reinforcement learning.
 - 👯 I’m looking to collaborate on ML/Web-Dev projects.
 - 💬 Ask me about Machine Learning and Web Development.
 - 😄 Pronouns: He/Him/His
 - 🤔 I’m looking for help with getting into research as an undergradute student.
 - 📫 How to reach me: Best way is via email at [satyamgupta19946@gmail.com](mailto:satyamgupta19946@gmail.com), otherwise my username is satyam19946 for all my socials.
 - ⚡ Fun fact: I made this website about Cryptocurrency [CATcoin](https://sagupta.tech/crypto) for my GE class.
+I can speak Hindi.

 <!--
 **Satyam19946/Satyam19946** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.